klovercloud-ci-cd/documentation/readmap.md

 After Light house integration, conatiners terminal access from web-console will be introduced.

+# KlovercloudCD v0.0.2 Roadmap

 ## Registry webhook with CD flow

 Registry webhook will introduced CD follow with klovercloudCD.

-# KlovercloudCD v0.0.2 Roadmap

 ## Schedular

 A schedular will trigger jobs according to predefined instructions.

+# KlovercloudCD v0.0.3 Roadmap

 ## Event introduction